 Eagle Landing Hotel

 J.A.
 Brennan developed the planting and irrigation design for a new hotel adjacent to a tribal casino.
-The planting design is composed primarily of plants indigenous to the Pacific Northwest, in an attempt to reflect the local character of the architecture and southwest Washington's landscape.
+The planting design is composed primarily of plants indigenous to the Pacific Northwest to reflect the local character of the architecture and southwest Washington's landscape.
 The shaded and semi-shaded planting beds around the hotel evoke a Pacific Northwest woodland.
 Incense Cedars flank the building's entry and four story stone columns, while huckleberries and ferns create an evergreen understory.

 Client: Confederated Tribes of the Chehalis